 Now getting down to the training, in any particular exercise, we train first with people who are not here because that’s easier emotionally.
 Then it really is dependent on the culture, whether you first do interacting with others in person and then with yourself, or yourself first and then with others.
 In some cultures it’s very difficult for people to interact with others, they’re very shy, like Germans.
 So it’s easier for them to work first with themselves and then with others.
 Whereas Latin Americans are very open and at ease with others, but it’s much more difficult for them to look at themselves.
 Training always needs to be adapted to the culture and the individual people in the group.

 Interacting with Other People in the Age of Technology

 Considering the current widespread trend of interacting with people via digital devices, I think that the first stage in the exercises, working with people who aren’t present with them, is especially relevant.
 In this context, it’s extremely important to understand, “You’re a human being, I’m dealing with a human being here; I’m not just dealing with pixels on a screen.”
 It’s a very interesting question: is this person just pixels on a screen or is this an actual human being?
 Is there an actual person behind this?
-This gets us into voidness (emptiness) meditation: are we identifying the person with the pixels on the screen of the text message or Facebook feed?
+This gets us into voidness (emptiness) meditation: are we identifying the person with the pixels on the screen of the SMS or instant message?
 Is that the person?
 Who or what is the person?